zeta12ti/Checked/README.md

 ## Contributing
 I may try to add more features in time: make an Issue or Pull request to get the ball rolling.

-## Upcoming features
-* More detailed docs are coming.
-* Add/Multiply/etc. Checked ints to normal ints on both sides.